apetrovYa/maas-editor-demo/README.md

 ## Common features

 In order to simplify the DSL editing, the Editor offers:
-1. Syntax highlighting
+	1. Syntax highlighting.
-2. Indentation
+	2. Indentation.
-3. Snippets
+	3. Snippets.

 ## Future work

 Offering a common editor features for a new non standard language is not an easy task but is a very challenging one.
 Indeed, soonely is programmed to add the following features:
-1. Autocompletion
+	1. Autocompletion.
-2. Syntax Checker
+	2. Syntax Checker.
-3. Custom personalization
+	3. Custom personalization.
-4. Live helper
+	4. Live helper.

 P.S.
 It's welcome any suggestion, idea and also collaboration...
 Together we can make the difference! :)